emqx/emqx-docs/en_US/advanced/cli.md

 ## modules command

-Since v4.1 we have introduced the `modules` command to manage EMQ X's built-in modules at runtime.
+Since v4.1 we have introduced the `modules` command to manage EMQX's built-in modules at runtime.

 | Command                    | Description               |
 | -------------------------- | ------------------------- |